Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: The LICRA Framework

 which implies that we simplify policy learning by determining the set ${\mathcal S}_I$ first --- the set where we actually need to learn the policy.

-We now introduce a learning method for producing impulse controls.
-This enables the agent to learn to select states to perform actions.
+We now introduce a learning method for producing impulse controls which enables the agent to learn to select states to perform actions.
 Therefore, now agent is tasked with learning to act at states that are most important for maximising its total return given the presence of the cost for each action.
-Now at each state the agent first makes a \textit{binary decision} to decide to perform an action.
+To do this effectively, at each state the agent first makes a \textit{binary decision} to decide to perform an action.
+Therefore, LICRA consists of two core components: first, an RL process $\mathfrak{g}:\cS\times \{0,1\}\to [0,1]$ and a second RL process $\pi:\cS\times\cA\to[0,1]$.
+The role of $\mathfrak{g}$ is to determine whether or not an action is to be performed by the policy $\pi$ at a given state $s$.
+In LICRA, the policy $\pi$ first proposes an action $a\in\cA$ which is observed by the policy $\mathfrak{g}$.
+If activated, the policy $\pi$ determines the action to be selected.
+Therefore, $\mathfrak{g}$ prevents actions under $\pi$ for which the change in expected return does not exceed the costs incurred for taking such actions.
+While we consider now two policies $\pi$, $\mathfrak{g}$, the cardinality of the action space does not change.
+Crucially, the agent must compute optimal actions at only the subset of states chosen by $\mathfrak{g}$.
+By isolating the decision of whether to act or not, the LICRA framework may also reduce the computational complexity in this setting.